postcss/autoprefixer/README.md

 }
 ```

-There are two types of control comments:
+There are three types of control comments:

 * `/* autoprefixer: off */` disable the whole block *before* and after comment.
 * `/* autoprefixer: ignore next */` disable only next property
   or next rule selector or at-rule parameters (but not rule/at‑rule body).
+* `/* autoprefixer grid: on */` enable grid option.
+Use `off` to disable this option.

 You can also use comments recursively: